SmartekWorks/smartekworks.github.io/swat/guide_tuning.md

 The SWAT knowledge rule is a JSON formatted string following [Knowledge Rule DSL](ref_knowledge_rule.md).
 We need to know the following basic components of the rule.

 * `singleNodes`: The definition of single interactive DOM nodes such as button, input.
-* `collectionNode`: The definition of collection of DOM nodes such as list, table, select.
+* `collectionNodes`: The definition of collection of DOM nodes such as list, table, select.
 * `operations`: The definition of how to extract the collectionNode to be an operation.

 You can view the default rule in following steps: